The Kyrie Irving era in Brooklyn is over.

 His former star teammate, Durant, is yet to comment publicly since Irving's trade request.
 Durant has been sidelined for nearly a month with an MCL sprain, with the Nets going 5-7 in his absence.

-Before dealing Irving to Dallas, the Nets were reportedly were seeking a three-way trade involving the Los Angeles Lakers.
-That included one proposal involving the Phoenix Suns and Chris Paul, according to Haynes.
+Wojnarowski reported that, before dealing Irving to Dallas, the Nets were seeking a three-way trade involving the Los Angeles Lakers, that included one proposal involving the Phoenix Suns and Chris Paul.

 Trade talks with the Mavs intensified Sunday and the package offered from Dallas better provided players to complement Durant, according to Woj.

 Barring another trade by Brooklyn, Durant will be reunited with Dinwiddie, who played for the Nets from 2016 to 2021.
 The 29-year-old guard averaged 17.7 points, 5.3 assists and 3.1 rebounds this season for the Mavs.
 Finney-Smith started all 40 games for Dallas this season, averaging 9.1 points and 4.7 rebounds.